felippe-regazio/web-elements/README.md

 # Custom Elements Collection

 This is a Vanilla JavaScript `Custom Elements Collection`.
-They are Non-Autonomous, or `Built-in Custom Elements` focused on behavior with a minimalistic approach.
+They are Non-Autonomous - or `Built-in Custom Elements` - focused on behavior with a minimalistic approach.
 Each element has a single purpose, extends a Standard HTML Element and has a basic API.

 ## Elements List